calanchue/ptc_local_simul/README.md

 # ptc_local_simul
 Particle filter localization + 2d robot simulator, written in slick 2d java.

+robot simulater and actual location logic are completely divied by tcp connection.
+This project is written in mind that physical lejos robot will be attached.

 ## component
 - Robot simulater : gather sensor information.
 - Remote simulater : Particle filter simulater. this will process sensoro information from the robot to localize the location of the robot in map